MilesCranmer/ArguMend.jl/README.md

        keyword argument: `iterations`, perhaps you meant `niterations`
 ```

+This becomes increasingly useful when calling into a
-This is most useful for large interfaces with many possible options.
+large interface with many possible options.

-This mechanism is (probably) zero-cost, as it relies on adding splatted
+This mechanism has zero runtime cost, as it relies on adding splatted
 keyword arguments to the function call, which will re-compile the function
-if the keyword arguments change.
+if any keyword arguments change, skipping the ArguMend functions altogether.

 The core function used for computing candidate keywords is `extract_close_matches`,
 which is a clean-room pure-Julia re-implementation of Python's